marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/bigiq.rst

    .. image:: ../images/restart-services.png

    Bootstrapping should complete in 5-10 minutes.
-Your session will automatically terminate and you will redirect to the login screen while services continue to restart.
+Your session will automatically terminate and you will be redirected to the login screen while services continue to restart.

    .. image:: ../images/restart-services-login.png

 #.
-Once the BIG-IQ has reloaded and presents the Login screen, use the previously created credentials:
+Use the previously created credentials:

    * **Username:** admin
    * **Password:** !f5bigiqadmin